Writtek07/billtraq/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Moved from old repo due to mismatching config push https://github.com/Writtek07/Invoice_final

+* DO NOT upgrade or downgrade, use this exact versions, as issues with deployment as well as system and other node libraries which require this exact config to work.

-* Ruby version
+* Ruby version -> `2.5.0`

-* System dependencies
+## System dependencies

-* Configuration
+ * Node version -> `v12`

-* Database creation
+## Database creation
+ * Now using psql in local as well.

-* Database initialization
+## Database initialization (For Dev only)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+ * database: `mimis`
+ * username: `postgres`
+ * password: `password`

+## Steps to use in dev mode
+* Git clone the repo after setting the local system with above requirements.
+* gem update --system 3.2.3
+* bundle install
+* Then if needed `yarn install --check-files`
-* Deployment instructions
+* `rails s`